bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 ---

-`is_const` could be used to declare the entire class is const, but don't think you could require const-ness for only certain methods.
-Can use `const_cast` to assert "constness" though:
+`is_const` could be used to declare the class is const for an entire concept, but don't think you could require const-ness for only certain methods.
+Can use `const_cast` to assert "constness"
+though:

 ```c++
 #include <concepts>